Let’s stop the proposed neonicotinoids ban

 Bayer’s position is that we are all concerned about bee health, but to propose a ban based on concerns for bees and other pollinating insects in non-bee-attractive crops is frankly bizarre.

-It is therefore clear that the decision to table these proposals was made without consideration of the impact that any ban would have on a Irish or European farmer’s ability to grow a high-quality, affordable crop of wheat, barley or beet.
+It is therefore clear that the decision to table these proposals was made without consideration of the impact that any ban would have on a UK or European farmer’s ability to grow a high-quality, affordable crop of wheat, barley or sugar beet.

 There was no vote at the mid-May Standing committee meeting, but we anticipate that the proposals will be discussed at the meeting on 19-20th July.